 Theoretical or general opinion questions put candidates at ease because they don’t have to prove anything about past performance.
 Still, answers to these questions can reveal a lot about a person’s values, attitudes and beliefs.
 They can also help you understand how a candidate maintains work/life balance, sets personal boundaries and manages their time.
+Consider these questions:

 - How would you describe the ideal corporate culture?